 Read time: 6 minutes

-So, if you are thinking about implementing or improving your Microsoft O365 backup & recovery policy, now is the time to do it.
+Hence, if you contemplate implementing or enhancing your Microsoft O365 backup and recovery policy, the time for action is now.

-This document outlines the backup and recovery policy for Microsoft Office 365.
-This policy applies to all customers using Office 365, including those who have purchased third-party backup solutions.
-This policy is to provide customers with guidance on how their data is protected and what options are available for restoring lost or deleted data.
+This document delineates Microsoft Office 365’s backup and recovery policy, a policy that extends its coverage to all Office 365 users, encompassing those who have opted for third-party backup solutions.
+Its core purpose is to furnish customers with comprehensive guidance on data protection measures and available avenues for restoring lost or deleted data.

 Office 365 automatically backs up data daily.
 This schedule can be adjusted by customers who have purchased third-party backup solutions.

-By default, Office 365 retains email messages and calendar items for 14 days.
-SharePoint Online sites take backup daily, and customers can choose to retain data for up to 30 days.
+As a default setting, Office 365 preserves email messages and calendar items for a span of 14 days.
+Additionally, SharePoint Online performs daily backups, affording customers the flexibility to extend data retention for a duration of up to 30 days.
 OneDrive for Business files also employs backup daily, and customers can choose to retain data for up to 30 days & can find old emails in Office 365 easily.

 In addition to changing the Default MRM policy, a company administrator can configure it to protect items for 7 days, 30 days, one year, or another period according to their company’s requirements.